 When you change your nameservers, all of your DNS points to the new hosting company.

-If you want to host email at a different company than where your nameservers are pointed, make sure to also update your email DNS records as well.
+If you want to host email at a different company than where your nameservers are pointed, make sure to update your email DNS records.

 Using the Manage Websites page